Togolese nationality law: Native persons residing in Togoland (1922–1956)

 After World War II, France strove to create policies which would integrate the inhabitants of its trust territories into the French Union.
 The Lamine Guèye Law of 1946 proclaimed that all nationals in French overseas territories, but not in the trustee territories, who had previously not been citizens were accorded rights similar to metropolitan citizens.
 In April, the Indigenous Code was abolished.
 Because French jurists could not agree if persons in the trust territories or Morocco were able to be French citizens, debate ensued for the drafting of the 1946 Constitution.
 In the final law, Article 81 of the 1946 Constitution provided rights of citizenship to anyone within the French Union, whether or not they had nationality.
 They were guaranteed the basic rights contained in the constitution, but not necessarily rights to participate in the French National Assembly.
 Their specific status "citoyens administrés français" (citizens administered by France) allowed them to work in the French civil service and attend French schools and allowed them free movement within the states of the French Union.
-On 13 December 1946 the League of Nations Madate for Togoland was converted to a United Nations Trust Territory.
+On 13 December 1946 the League of Nations Mandate for Togoland was converted to a United Nations Trust Territory.
 In 1954, after pressure by the UN Trusteeship Council forced change, the French government made changes to Togolese administration.
 They established a "Conseil de gouvernement" (governing council) made up of fifty percent French administrators and fifty percent members from the Togolese Territorial Assembly who took over the management of the country.
 The French Governor presided over the council, but had limited authority to act without approval of the administrative body.